projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    .. note::
       The Clear Linux OS installer will automatically check for updates and install the latest version available on your system.
-If you wish to use a specific version (such as 30210), you can achieve that after the installation has completed using ``sudo swupd verify --fix --picky -m 30210``
+If you wish to use a specific version (such as 31030), you can achieve that after the installation has completed using ``sudo swupd repair --picky -V 31030``

 #.
 If you have an older version of Clear Linux OS already installed
-   on your hardware, use this command to upgrade Clear Linux OS to version 30210 (or newer):
+   on your hardware, use this command to upgrade Clear Linux OS to version 31030 (or newer):

    .. code-block:: none

-      $ sudo swupd update -m 30210     # or newer version
+      $ sudo swupd update -V 31030     # or newer version

 #.
 Use the ``sudo swupd bundle-add`` command and add these Clear Linux OS bundles:

    .. code-block:: none

-      $ sudo swupd bundle-add service-os kernel-iot-lts2018 systemd-networkd-autostart
+      $ sudo swupd bundle-add service-os systemd-networkd-autostart

    .. table:: Clear Linux OS bundles
       :widths: auto